The Glebe: History

-The area is called the Glebe because in the initial 1837 survey of Ottawa the area of 178 acres was deeded by the Crown to St. Andrew's Presbyterian Church as Clergy Reserve.
+The area is called the Glebe because in the initial 1837 survey of Ottawa, the area of 178 acres was deeded by the Crown to St. Andrew's Presbyterian Church as Clergy Reserve.
 The word "glebe" means church lands, and the area was originally known as "the glebe lands of St. Andrew's Presbyterian Church".
 When the area was opened for development in 1870, real estate agents began to refer to it simply as "The Glebe".
 The initial area was bounded by Carling Avenue and Fifth Avenue on the north and south sides, and Main Street and Bronson Avenue as the eastern and western limits.
 The original city limits on the south side had been set at Gladstone Avenue when the city was incorporated.
 Annexation in 1889 extended the new limits to the Rideau Canal.
-By Act of the Provincial Legislature, the Glebe became part of a small but growing city.
+By the Act of the Provincial Legislature, the Glebe became part of a small but growing city.
 By the late 1960s, the Glebe was bounded by the Queensway on the north side, by the Rideau Canal on the east and south, and with Bronson Avenue as a western boundary.

 The Glebe was one of Ottawa's first suburbs.
-In 1871 James Whyte, one of the leading merchants of the town, built a large residence on the Canal Road on the north side of the waterway at midpoint between what is now Bank Street and Bronson Avenue, which served the Basilian Fathers in the 1960s.
+In 1871 James Whyte, one of the leading merchants of the town, built a large residence on Canal Road on the north side of the waterway at midpoint between what is now Bank Street and Bronson Avenue, which served the Basilian Fathers in the 1960s.
 In 1872, James Whyte moved into a new home on Bank Street near Holmwood Avenue, which served the community in the 1960s as a residence for older people.
 In 1882 the creation of Central Park and the construction of the new Canada Atlantic Railway terminal on the west side of the Rideau Canal at the end of the Glebe encouraged the development of the southern section of the city.